The Regional Broadband Scheme (RBS)

 - if the carrier was the controller of an associated group, a statement to that effect, details about the members of the associated group and the circumstances that resulted in the person being the controller of the associated group.

-Under the Telecommunications Act 1997 (Telco Act), a carrier is an entity that holds a carrier licence granted by the ACMA.
-There are a number of conditions which apply to carriers under the Telco Act and the Telecommunications (Consumer Protection and Service Standards) Act 1999.
+Under the Telecommunications Act 1997 (Telco Act), a carrier is an entity that holds a telecommunications carrier licence granted by the ACMA.
+There are a number of conditions which apply to carriers under the Telco Act and the TCPSS Act.

 Local access lines